juliadietlmeier/VLSM-Ensemble/README.md

 7. Modify predict.py to save all predictions in a test set (We will need some of those for the paper)
 8. Once trained, this will save the checkpoint - then run predict.py from the command line interface

-# Filenames for qualitative results:
+# Filenames for qualitative results in the paper:
 **BKAI**: 3e732adb4c5d1580670d78b9d054d694.jpeg

 **CheXlocalize**: patient64548_study1_view1_frontal_airspace_opacity.jpg (image) or patient64548_study1_view1_frontal_airspace_opacity.png (mask)